Final check

 Through its privacy policy the Department of Local Government, Sport and Cultural Industries is committed to safeguarding any personal information it may hold at any time in respect to an individual.
 For the purposes of this policy, “personal information”

 is information about individuals or which may identify an individual.
-The policy can be found on our website.
+The privacy policy can be

 The Department of Local Government, Sport and Cultural Industries’ terms and conditions includes the following information for applicants: